 Introduction

-My name is Setiva Gardner, and I am a mother of three and a full-time college student pursuing a degree in Interdisciplinary Studies with minors in Psychology and Sociology/Anthropology.
-I grew up in a household shaped by my parents' struggles with addiction, and that experience has left a lasting impression on me.
-I witnessed the trauma and confusion that so many young people go through when the adults in their lives are not equipped to provide safety or stability.
-Because of this, I deeply understand why youth sometimes choose the wrong path.
-My passion is helping them find a better way, and just as importantly, I want to be the kind of parent who can guide my children with empathy, strength, and wisdom as they grow.
+My name is Setiva Gardner, and I am a woman defined by resilience, purpose, and the chaotic beauty of a life lived authentically.
+As a mother of three and a full-time student at Eastern Oregon University, I am pursuing an Interdisciplinary Studies degree with minors in Psychology and Sociology/Anthropology.
+My drive is deeply personal; I grew up in a household shaped by my parents' struggles with addiction, an experience that left a lasting impression on my understanding of trauma and stability.
+Witnessing the confusion and pain that young people endure when their support systems fail has given me a unique perspective on why youth sometimes choose the wrong path.
+I am not just studying social structures; I am working to be the kind of guide and parent who leads with empathy, strength, and the wisdom I wish had been present in my own childhood.

-Where I am now reflects a journey of resilience, healing, and purpose.
-I never imagined I’d be building a restorative justice program for youth in my community, but every step I’ve taken has brought me here.
-Through my education and hands-on work, I believe real change happens when we see people as whole, not broken.
-I am particularly drawn to restorative justice because it allows people to be accountable, heal, and reconnect with their communities.
-My work today is rooted in the same values that helped me survive my childhood.
-I care deeply about using what I’ve learned to build programs that prevent harm and promote understanding, especially for those overlooked or written off.
+This journey has led me to a place where healing and accountability intersect.
+Currently, I am building restorative justice programming in my community, a path I never fully imagined but one that every life experience has prepared me for.
+Through my education and hands-on mediation work, I have come to believe that real change only happens when we see people as whole individuals rather than broken problems.
+I am particularly drawn to restorative justice because it allows for genuine reconnection and healing within the community.
+My work today is rooted in the same values that helped me survive my youth: a deep care for those who are often overlooked or written off and a commitment to preventing harm through understanding.

 Create Your Own Website With Webador